rdinch/MathResourceStudio-Help/docs/exercise-sets/Consumer Math/compound-interest.md

 !!! note
     To locate the range for any particular option, check the definition area at the bottom of the options pane when an option is selected.
 Some exercises allow negative values to be entered for either the high or low end of the range by using the hyphen as the negative sign, i.e. -10, -999, -1000.

-## Change the distribution of values
+### Change the distribution of values for the principal

 This feature determines whether the randomly selected numbers for the questions are generated completely at random (normal) or if a weighted selector is used (balanced).
 The balanced setting ensures that small numbers are given an equal chance of being selected along with larger numbers.